skies09/omega-sk8-ds/README.md

 ## Description

 Omega Skate is an online skateboard shop completely focused to skateboards.
-Anyone can purchase complete skateboard setups as well as skateboard parts such as skateboard decks, skateboard trucks, skateboard wheels and accessories for skateboards and skateboarding.
+Anyone can purchase complete skateboard setups as well as skateboard parts such as decks, trucks, wheels and accessories for skateboards and skateboarding.

 ---